Southwest emergency: Did the FAA wait too long to order engine checks?

 But the FAA had not issued a directive requiring the inspections when,on Tuesday, the second engine failure hit Southwest.

 The FAA effectively pre-empted that process with Friday's emergency order.
-An agency spokeswoman said via email that the emergency "airworthiness directive" moved more expeditiously than the action after the 2016 incident because of "new information . . . obtained from the ongoing NTSB [National Transportation Safety Board] investigation" about Tuesday's fatal accident.
+An agency spokeswoman said via email that the emergency "airworthiness directive" moved more expeditiously than the action after the 2016 incident because of "new information" obtained from the National Transportation Safety Board investigation into Tuesday's fatal accident.

 The FAA’s critics said they believe the air travel agency’s bid to work more closely with carriers sometimes slows its reaction to serious problems.